rkuhlf/eclipse-real-time/README.md

 TODO:

 - Polish up descriptions.
-- Tapping the playback bar should pause.
-It should also go to that place in the video.
-- Bug where changing playback rate while playing causes elapsed time to get desynced.
-Should update elapsed time at the moment of the change.
 - Add feature to fix the first frame of the video and the last frame so that we can go until the end of a timer, when the video is prevented from playing any further.
 - Fix issue with inability to scroll past the description window.
 - Tapping the spacebar should always pause, not activate the selected element.